Murder of Thomas Bates

 The murder of Thomas Bates occurred during an armed robbery in Birmingham, England, on 2 June 1962.
 Oswald Grey was convicted of the crime, and became the last person hanged at the city's Winson Green Prison.
-Grey maintained his innocence and doubt remains as to whether or not there was sufficient evidence against him.
+Grey maintained his innocence and doubt remains as to whether there was sufficient evidence against him.

 Robbery and murder

 Thomas Arthur Bates, aged 46, ran a newsagent's shop at 196 Lee Bank Road (now Lee Bank Middleway) in Birmingham's Edgbaston district.
 At 6:30 pm on Saturday, 2 June 1962, a 19-year-old Jamaican baker called Oswald Augustus Grey, of Cannon Hill Road in that city, carried out a robbery at the shop, during which event he shot Bates in the upper chest.
 Grey then made his escape by a number 8 (Inner Circle) bus.

-Bates' mother, who had been in the living area at the back of the shop, heard a large bang and found him collapsed on the floor.
+Bates' mother, who had been in the living area at the back of the shop, heard the shot and found him collapsed on the floor.
 Finding him alone in the shop, she initially believed he had suffered a heart attack or stroke.
 He was reportedly dead before he reached the city's General Hospital, but it was not until he reached there that it was realised that he had been shot.
 The bullet had passed through his heart, lungs and liver.